 - The activities under the convention are negotiated at Conferences of the Parties (COPs), mostly organized yearly. - At the 1997 COP3 in Kyoto, Japan, a Protocol, a detailed plan of the actions required by each party of the convention, was signed.
-The Kyoto Protocol contains binding targets for 37 industrialized states and the European Community (so called Annex 1 countries) to reduce GHG emissions by 5% compared to the 1990 levels for the five-year period 2008-2012. - The Protocol entered into force in 2005 after Russia had signed.
-Of the major emitters USA has not entered the Protocol while Australia with a new government joined in 2008 and Canada left in 2012.
+The Kyoto Protocol contains binding targets for 37 industrialized states and the European Community (so called Annex 1 countries) to reduce GHG emissions by 5% compared to the 1990 levels for the five-year commitment period 2008-2012.
+A second commitment period lasted 2012 to 2020.
+It is now replaced by the Paris Agreement - The Kyoto Protocol entered into force in 2005 after Russia had signed.
+Of the major emitters USA and China have not entered the Protocol while Australia with a new government joined in 2008 and Canada left in 2012.

 The 2009 COP15 in Copenhagen was set up to reach an agreement but failed.
+Instead the non-binding Copenhagen Accord was signed.